giantswarm/example-opensource-repo/README.md

 See [.github/CONTRIBUTING.md](/giantswarm/example-opensource-repo/blob/master/.github/CONTRIBUTING.md) for details on submitting patches, the contribution workflow as well as reporting bugs.

+For security issues, please see [the security policy](SECURITY.md).

 ## License

 PROJECT is under the Apache 2.0 license.
 See the [LICENSE](/giantswarm/example-opensource-repo/blob/master/LICENSE) file for details.